randyscott777/Website/README.md

 Notes:
 - the Javascript list data persistance is unknown to me (might be in local storage of the browser which would be a problems if clearing browser data).
-- that the Prescriptions.xlsx and ExpirationDates.xlsx spreadsheets are accessed from RandyScott777 on Python Anywhere.
+- that the Prescriptions.xlsx and Expiration_Dates.xlsx spreadsheets are accessed from RandyScott777 on Python Anywhere.